Snapstromegon/hoeser.dev/src/blog/2023-02-01-syntax-highlight.md

 ### Single line commands

 With single line commands are commands meant, that only affect the line they are written on.
-This is the most simple way of doing things, but has the downside of requireing a command on every line.
+This is the most simple way of doing things, but has the downside of requiring a command on every line.

 ```js{!sh!}
 const isParent = (person) => {